MysterieDev/typemill-ultimate-cookiebanner/README.md

-# The best Cookiebanner Solution for the Typemill CMS
+# Your Cookiebanner Solution for the Typemill CMS

 **DISCLAIMER:** As the author of the plugin, i tried to be considerate about the regulations and laws regarding data privacy.
 Even though, this banner is definitely suitable for the current standard, there is **NO** legal warranty for the implementation of the Plugin on your typemill instalation